Anosognosia

 Anosognosia is a condition in which a person with a disability is cognitively unaware of having it due to an underlying physical condition.
+It is one of the several types of agnosia.
 Anosognosia results from physiological damage to brain structures, typically to the parietal lobe or a diffuse lesion on the fronto-temporal-parietal area in the right hemisphere, and is thus a neuropsychiatric disorder.
-A deficit of self-awareness, the term was first coined by the neurologist Joseph Babinski in 1914, in order to describe the unawareness of hemiplegia.
+A deficit of self-awareness, the term was coined by the neurologist Joseph Babinski in 1914, in order to describe the unawareness of hemiplegia.

 Phenomenologically, anosognosia has similarities to denial, which is a psychological defense mechanism; attempts have been made at a unified explanation.

 The name derives from Ancient Greek: ἀ-, a- ('without'), νόσος, nosos ('disease'), and γνῶσις, gnōsis ('knowledge').
 It is considered a disorder that makes the treatment of the patient more difficult, since it may affect negatively the therapeutic relationship.
 Anosognosia is sometimes accompanied by asomatognosia, a form of neglect in which patients deny ownership of body parts such as their limbs.